jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 ---

-We do not want to give the running time of an algorithm in a time unit because this would mean that it is only comparable with the same implementations (programming language, compiler, hardware, etc.).
+We do not want to give the running time of an algorithm in a time unit because this would mean that it is only comparable with the same Implementations (programming language, compiler, hardware, etc.).
 Thus, it is given as a function: